redis/redis-doc/docs/getting-started/installation/install-redis-from-source.md

 If successful, you'll see the startup logs for Redis, and Redis will be running in the foreground.

 To stop Redis, enter `Ctrl-C`.

+For a more complete installation, continue with [these instructions](/docs/getting-started/#install-redis-more-properly).